 By completing five-week activity units offered each term or by attending outdoor education courses (variable credit and times), students can easily meet the two-unit requirement by the completion of their sophomore year.

-Physical education credit may also be granted for participation in varsity sports, club sports, and other selected pre-approved activities.
-Varsity athletes may earn up to two units through that option, while participants in club sports and other approved activities may earn up to one.
+Physical education credit may also be granted for participation in varsity sports, club sports, dance clubs, and other selected pre-approved activities.
+Varsity athletes may earn up to two units through that option, while participants in club sports and other approved activities may earn up to one unit per activity.
 Further regulations and specifications regarding the physical education requirements are cited on Colgate’s physical education website.

 First-year and sophomore transfer students must complete two units.
 Junior transfer students must complete one unit.

 Aerobics classes consist of various types of aerobics, depending on instructor expertise.
-Options include cardio-kick, hip-hop and Zumba aerobics, “boot camp,” and/or body toning workouts.
+Options include cardio-kick, hip-hop, and Zumba aerobics, “boot camp,” and/or body toning workouts.
 The objective is to increase cardiovascular fitness, flexibility, and muscular endurance through aerobic exercise.
-002 Aikido

 This course includes training in CPR for the Professional Rescuer and Community First Aid and Safety as well as lifeguarding skills.
-Upon successful completion of the course, the student receives three-year certification in lifeguarding and first aid as well as one-year certification in CPR for the Professional Rescuer.
+Upon successful completion of the course, the student receives three-year certification in lifeguarding and first aid, as well as one-year certification in CPR for the Professional Rescuer.
 Fee for book and certification card.
 (Full semester course.)
-007 Bowling

-This class covers the fundamentals of golf: grip, alignment, set-up, and posture, along with the short game, rules, etiquette, and course management.
+This course covers the fundamentals of golf: grip, alignment, set-up, and posture, along with the short game, rules, etiquette, and course management.
 Individual instruction, by a class A-PGA professional, is offered to each student based on existing skill level.
-023 Racquetball

 This course teaches proper grip, skills, rules, and scoring for the beginner, and more advanced skill work for the experienced player.